 Some of the questions in the AHA Annual Survey asked whether the hospital or system offered an insurance product.
-In cases in which the respondent reported affirmatively based on the system offering an insurance product (rather than the respondent's hospital), we cannot confirm whether the entity that the respondent was thinking of is the system we identified in the Compendium.
+In cases in which the respondent reported affirmatively based on the system offering an insurance product (rather than the respondent's hospital), we cannot confirm whether the entity the respondent was thinking of is the system we identified in the Compendium.
 However, we do not have reason to think this type of misidentification was common.

-Among the 183 systems that we classified as having an insurance product, 140 systems had at least half of their non-Federal general acute care hospitals report an insurance product.
-In other words, for most systems (77 percent) that had an insurance product, at least half of the non-Federal general acute care hospitals within that system reported an insurance product at the hospital level or system level, or as a joint venture with insurers.
+Among the 197 systems that we classified as having an insurance product, 146 systems had at least half of their non-Federal general acute care hospitals report an insurance product.
+In other words, for the 74 percent of systems that had an insurance product, at least half of the non-Federal general acute care hospitals within that system reported an insurance product at the hospital level or system level, or as a joint venture with insurers.

-Further, 35 percent of the 183 systems that we classified as having an insurance product had at least one hospital that reported that the hospital itself had an insurance product.
+Further, 35 percent of the 197 systems that we classified as having an insurance product had at least one hospital that reported that the hospital itself had an insurance product.
 These data suggest that it is unlikely that we incorrectly identified a system as having any insurance product because of misalignment of health system definitions between the AHA respondent and the Compendium.
-This page has been left blank for double-sided copying.